 Defence Services Requirement

-- Applicants must have served at least 3 continual months in the Australian Defense Force; or
+- Applicants must have served at least 3 continual months of Australian defence service; or

 Relevant Public Interest Criteria

 Australia may impose additional public interest criteria depending on the grounds for the application, the location and age of the applicant at the time of application.
 The applicable criteria usually include:

 - 4001: the person satisfies the Minister that the person passes the character test etc.

 - 4002: The applicant is not assessed by the Australian Security Intelligence Organisation to be directly or indirectly a risk to security etc.

 - 4003: is not determined by the Foreign Minister, or a person authorised by the Foreign Minister, to be a person whose presence in Australia is, or would be, contrary to Australia’s foreign policy interests etc.